Sputnik V COVID-19 vaccine: Authorizations

 In August 2020, British and American officials stated that the Gam-COVID-Vac vaccine would likely be rejected due to concerns that the normally rigorous process of vaccine clinical testing was not followed.

 As of December 2020, Belarus and Argentina granted emergency use authorization for the vector-based vaccine.
 On 21 January 2021, Hungary became the first European Union country to register the shot for emergency use, as well as the United Arab Emirates in the Persian Gulf region.

 On 19 January 2021, the Russian authorities applied for the registration of Sputnik V in the European Union, according to the RDIF.
 On 10 February, the European Medicines Agency (EMA) said that they had "not received an application for a rolling review or a marketing authorisation for the vaccine".
 The developers have only expressed their interest that the vaccine be considered for a rolling review, but EMA's Human Medicines Committee (CHMP) and the COVID-19 EMA pandemic Task Force (COVID-ETF) need to give their agreement first before developers can submit their application for initiation of the rolling review process.
-On 4 March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the EMA started a rolling review of Sputnik V. The EU applicant is R-Pharm Germany GmbH, a subsidary of the Russian R-Pharm.
+On 4 March 2021, the Committee for Medicinal Products for Human Use (CHMP) of the EMA started a rolling review of Sputnik V. The EU applicant is R-Pharm Germany GmbH, a subsidiary of the Russian R-Pharm.
 On 16 June, Reuters reported that approval of Sputnik V will be delayed at least until September because not all the necessary clinical data has been submitted by the deadline.
 As of June 2021, Sputnik V is under rolling review process by EMA, but the marketing authorisation application was not submitted yet.

 Emergency use has also been authorized in Algeria, Bolivia, Serbia, the Palestinian territories, and Mexico.

 On 25 January 2021, Iran approved the vaccine, with Foreign Minister Mohammad Javad Zarif saying the country hopes to begin purchases and start joint production of the shot "in the near future", after Supreme Leader Ayatollah Ali Khamenei banned the government from importing vaccines from the United States and United Kingdom.